-The Deputy Registrar (Student Services), Mr Peter O'Brien, and his administrative Assistant, Mrs Anne Beaumont, are located on the first floor of the Chancellery.
+The Deputy Registrar (Student Services), Mr Peter O'Brien, and his Administrative Assistant, Mrs Anne Beaumont, are located on the first floor of the Chancellery.

 They will help those students who have problems and need advice but who do not seem to be provided for by the other organizations and services mentioned.
-As well as dealing with general enquiries they are especially concerned with the problems of physically handicapped and disabled students and those in need of financial assistance.
-The latter students should see Mrs Beaumont.
+As well as dealing with general enquiries they are especially concerned with the problems of physically handicapped and disabled students.

-All enquiries should be made either at room 148E or by telephoning extension 2482 (general enquiries) or 3164 (financial assistance).
+All enquiries should be made either at room 148E or by telephoning extension 2482 (general enquiries).

-Student Amenities and Recreation Section
+Sport and Recreation Section